adorsys/csi-coding-guidelines/iOS/SwiftLint.md

 ### 3. Ignore rules that aren't relevant to the project

-You can disable and enable other rules in subfolders, for example:
+You can disable and enable other rules in subfolders.
+To do this, create a new `.swiftlint.yml` file in a subfolder, for example in `./Sources` with the following content:

 ```
-Sources/.swiftlint.yml

 disabled_rules:
   - force_unwrap
 ```